 Dining at the restaurant: Indoor dining is available, in addition to outdoor dining at a sidewalk bistro table with heaters for cooler days and evenings.

 Takeout: Alamo Square Seafood Grill offers takeout.

-Takeout: Call or visit the Blue Plate website for pickup, or use a food app for delivery.
+Takeout: Call the restaurant for takeout, or use a food app for delivery.

 Zuni Café (Civic Center)

 The roasted chicken panzanella salad, with bitter greens, pine nuts, and Zante currants is a rite of passage for any food lover.
 Zuni is one of San Francisco’s most iconic

 restaurants, and that chicken plays a large part in why.
 Late chef Judy Rodgers led the refined restaurant to multiple James Beard Awards and a slew of other recognitions, and her legacy continues to live on through the restaurant’s wood-fired, seasonally driven fare.

 Dining at the restaurant: Dining indoors at Zuni Cafe is available for diners with proof of a COVID-19 vaccination, and everyone is welcome to dine outdoors along the long window that fronts Market Street in true urban-café style.

 Takeout: Takeout is not available at this time.